On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Galois lattices are non-linear

 Given a locally compact group $G$, we denote by $\Aut(G)$ the group of bi-continuous automorphisms of $G$, endowed with the \textbf{Braconnier topology} (also sometimes called the \textbf{Birkhoff topology}).
 In general $\Aut(G)$ need not be locally compact, but it will be so for the specific groups $G$ that we shall consider.
 Given a locally compact field $k$, we also denote by $\Aut(k)$ the group of bi-continuous automorphisms of $k$.
 If $k$ is not isomorphic to $\mathbf C$, any automorphism of $k$ is automatically continuous: this is clear if $k$ is discrete or if $k \simeq \mathbf R$ since $\Aut(\mathbf R)$ is trivial, and follows otherwise from the uniqueness of the discrete valuation with respect to which $k$ is complete.
 Moreover, if $k$ is non-discrete, then $\Aut(k)$ is infinite if and only if $k$ has positive characteristic.

 Let now $\mathbf G$ be a $k$-simple adjoint algebraic group over a local field $k$, with $k$-rank~$\geq 1$.
 The goal of this section is to show that if a lattice $\Gamma$ in the locally compact group $\Aut(\mathbf G(k))$ has infinite image in $\Out(\mathbf G(k))$ and if $\mathbf G$ has $k$-rank~$\geq 2$, then every finite-dimensional linear representation of $\Gamma$ has finite image.
-Before providing the formal statement of the theorem, we first recall some useful facts on semi-simple groups and their automorphisms.
+We first recall some useful facts on semi-simple groups and their automorphisms.

-The first point to keep in mind is that given a group $\mathbf G$ over $k$ as above, there is a semi-simple absolutely almost simple adjoint group $\mathbf H$ defined over a finite separable extension $k'$ of $k$, so that $\mathbf G$ is the Weil restriction of $\mathbf H$ from $k'$ to $k$ (see \cite{BoTi65}*{\S6.21(ii)}).
-In particular the locally compact groups $\mathbf H(k')$ and $\mathbf G(k)$ are isomorphic, so there is no loss of generality in assuming that $\mathbf G$ is absolutely almost simple.
+The first point to keep in mind is that given a group $\mathbf G$ over $k$ as above, there is a semi-simple absolutely simple adjoint group $\mathbf H$ defined over a finite separable extension $k'$ of $k$, so that $\mathbf G$ is the Weil restriction of $\mathbf H$ from $k'$ to $k$ (see \cite{BoTi65}*{\S6.21(ii)}).
+In particular the locally compact groups $\mathbf H(k')$ and $\mathbf G(k)$ are isomorphic, so there is no loss of generality in assuming that $\mathbf G$ is absolutely simple.
 After that reduction, a description of the automorphism group of $\mathbf G(k)$ is provided by the work of Borel and Tits \cite{BoTi}.
 We record the following points for the sake of future references.